Table of Contents

 One of the most critical aspects of preparing for a hearing is obtaining medical evidence demonstrating that you are disabled under SSA law.
 The judge will also ask questions about your educational history, past work, and limitations, so be prepared to discuss these topics.

-At Ortiz Law Firm, we take hearing preparation very seriously.
+At the Ortiz Law Firm, we take hearing preparation very seriously.
 Each client receives free access to our Disability Academy online training program, which includes over 5 hours of video content to help prepare you for your disability hearing.
 We also schedule a pre-hearing conference so that you can discuss your claim with your attorney before the hearing.

 Assuming You Cannot Afford to Hire an Attorney

 Many claimants think that they cannot afford to hire an attorney who is an expert in disability law, but that is not the case.
 In most situations, you will not have to pay attorney fees upfront.
 Most attorneys that practice in this area of law use contingency fee contracts, meaning they only get paid if your claim for benefits is successful.
-Most attorneys will only collect a fee equal to 25% of the past-due benefits awarded by Social Security (up to a maximum of $7,200), so you do not have to worry about owing more than you receive in benefits.
+Most attorneys will only collect a fee equal to 25% of the past-due benefits awarded by Social Security (up to a maximum of $9,200), so you do not have to worry about owing more than you receive in benefits.
 You can also read our full report on how disability attorney fees work.

 Schedule a Free Case Evaluation with the Ortiz Law Firm

-The experienced legal team at Ortiz Law Firm is ready to fight for the benefits you deserve.
-We represent Social Security Disability claimants nationwide and accept claims at each stage of the trial phase, including initial applications for benefits, requests for reconsideration, and hearings before an ALJ.
-Led by Social Security Disability lawyer Nick Ortiz, our firm will help you obtain the disability benefits you have been seeking.
+The experienced legal team at the Ortiz Law Firm is ready to fight for the benefits you deserve.
+We represent Social Security disability claimants nationwide and accept claims at each stage of the trial phase, including initial applications for benefits, requests for reconsideration, and hearings before an ALJ.
+Led by Social Security disability lawyer Nick Ortiz, our firm will help you obtain the disability benefits you have been seeking.
 Contact our office online or call us today at (888) 321-8131 to schedule a free case evaluation.